-Over the past 19 years, we have developed a Proven Method for developing Job Dictionaries that helps Employers in Brisbane, Sydney, Perth and across Australia to reduce and manage workplace injuries.
+Over the past two decades, we have developed a Proven Method for developing Job Dictionaries that helps Employers in Brisbane, Sydney, Melbourne, Perth and across Australia to reduce and manage workplace injuries.

 What is a Job Dictionary?